Working In Kenai

 Business Climate in Kenai

-The winters may be long in Alaska but the sun is shining bright on Kenai’s business climate.
-Kenai has seen year-over-year growth for the past several years.
-With a strong cultural history, engaged and supportive community, more businesses are inspired to locate and grow their businesses in Kenai, an environment ripe for opportunity.
+The winters may be long in Alaska but the sun is shining bright on Kenai’s business climate where we've seen growth year-over-year.
+With a strong cultural history and an engaged and supportive community, more businesses are inspired to locate and grow their businesses in Kenai.

 The Kenai Chamber of Commerce and Visitor Center, the Small Business Development Center, and Kenai Peninsula Economic Development District offer resources to help business owners launch and thrive in Kenai.